Pawan-KS/ML-Library-1/README.md

 *6) Decision Tree*
 >
 with many other Visualisation graphs and comparison of scores with SCIKIT learn.
-This project was part of an official competition hosted by official programming club of the IIT Dhanbad namely **WINTER OF CODE (WOC) **.Also I stood 1st in the competition.
+This project was part of an official competition hosted by official programming club of the IIT Dhanbad namely **WINTER OF CODE (WOC)**
+Also I stood 1st in the competition.